techidaily/site-easy-unlock-android/source/_posts/rootjunky-apk-to-bypass-google-frp-lock-for-oppo-find-x6-by-drfone-android.md

 ![get into a locked phone-provide the new password](https://images.wondershare.com/drfone/article/2017/10/15081758975970.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 5.** Additionally, if your device is lost, you can display an optional message and contact number on the lock screen.
 Click on the “Lock” button to save changes and exit the screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to get into a locked phone with Samsung Find My Mobile?